 To access your immunization history, click “Immunizations” in the left-hand menu bar.
 There is a “print” option on the top right on that page.
 If you need an official copy of your immunization record, please follow the instructions under "How do I request or share official copies of my health record / immunization history?" below.

 Who else can view my health record?

-Cornell Health providers refer to relevant information in your health record only as needed to facilitate integrated care for you.
-Each year, every Cornell Health staff member and volunteer must sign a confidentiality agreement to ensure the privacy of patient / client information.
+Cornell Health staff refer to relevant information in your health record only as needed to provide integrated care for you.
+We reinforce this commitment to confidentiality through yearly mandatory training for all Cornell Health employees.
+Every staff member and volunteer must sign a confidentiality agreement on an annual basis.
 Regular audits of the EHR provide an extra measure of protection.

 How do I request or share official copies of my health record / immunization history?